-The Board of Trustees consists of seven independent Trustees, Messrs.
-Catford, Cobb (retiring), Eadie, Kress, Munn, Stephens and Walker.
+The Board of Trustees consists of six independent Trustees, Messrs.
+Catford, Eadie (retiring), Kress (retiring), Munn, Stephens and Walker.
 Mr. Sahi is the Chairman and Chief Executive Officer of Morguard.

 The independent Trustees meet four times per year and additional times as they deem necessary.
 The Board facilitates open and candid discussion amongst its independent members by providing telecommunication technologies which allow each Trustee to communicate on an ad-hoc basis as needed and by encouraging Trustees to inform themselves of current trends in corporate governance with a focus on the role of independent directors/trustees and corporate fiduciary responsibilities.